 An SAR entitles the participant, upon exercise, to receive an amount, in cash or stock or a combination thereof, equal to the increase in the fair market value of the underlying Common Stock between the date of grant and the date of exercise.
 SARs may be granted in tandem with, or independently of, stock options granted under the 2021 Plan.
-An SAR granted in tandem with a stock option (i) is exercisable only at such times, and to the extent, that the related stock option is exercisable in accordance with the procedure for exercise of the related stock option; (ii) terminates upon termination or exercise of the related stock option (likewise, the Common Stock option granted in tandem with an SAR terminates upon exercise of the SAR); (iii) is transferable only with the related stock option; and (iv) if the related stock option is an ISO, may be exercised only when the value of the stock subject to the stock option exceeds the exercise price of the stock option.
+An SAR granted in tandem with a stock option (i) is exercisable only at such times, and to the extent, that the related stock option is exercisable in accordance with the procedure for exercise of the related stock option; (ii) terminates upon termination or exercise of the related stock option (likewise, the Common Stock option granted in tandem with an SAR terminates upon exercise of the stock subject to the stock option exercise of the exercise price of the stock option; an ISO, may be exercised only when the value of the stock subject to the stock option exceeds the exercise price of the stock option.
 An SAR that is not granted in tandem with a stock option is exercisable at such times as the Compensation Committee may specify.